-It’s easy: keep yourself and others safe by pledging to never share a nude of someone else.
-And if you find out others are, do something about it.
+It’s easy: keep yourself and others safe by pledging to never share a nude or revealing image of someone else.
+And if you find out others are, there are things you can do to help.

 Read our advice on ‘What to do if a nude is being shared around’ below.

-Don’t make any assumptions about the circumstances in which a nude was first sent.
-The person in the picture might have been tricked, pressured or forced to send it.
-Remember, that individual is the victim of a crime, as it is an offence for someone to have shared their image.
+The truth is: The person in the picture might have been tricked, pressured or forced to send it by someone else.
+Don’t make any assumptions about why a nude image was first sent.
+Remember, that individual is the victim of a crime, as it is an offence for someone else to share their image.

-It’s wrong to share private images that you’ve been sent.
-Every time an image is shared, it causes more harm to the person in the image.
-Anyone who shares a nude of someone under 18 is breaking the law and should be reported to the police.
+The truth is: It’s wrong to share nude images of others.
+Every time an image is shared, it causes more harm.
+Anyone who shares a nude of someone under 18 is breaking the law.

-There are plenty of adults who will help out if private pics have been made public.
-If the first adult you talk to isn’t that helpful, try someone else.
-And if you don’t want to talk to an adult you know, you can speak to someone at Childline.
+The truth is: There are plenty of adults who will be able to help if private pics are being shared.
+If you don’t want to talk to an adult you know, you can speak to someone at Childline or The Mix.

-If this happens to someone you know, you can help them by being a supportive friend.
-Images can be taken down once they’ve been reported.
+The truth is: Images can be taken down once they’ve been reported.
+This will help to stop them being seen by more people.
+If someone you know has had their images shared, you can help them by being a supportive friend.
 You can vow not to share nudes any further.
-You can get support from an adult who understands.
+You can help them to get support from an adult.

-What to do if a nude is being shared around
+What to do if a nude image is being shared around

 The best thing to do is to delete it and tell an adult what has happened.